Gaia Data Release 3: Microlensing Events from All Over the Sky: Discussion

-A long-lasting microlensing event, called ASASSN-16oe, was discovered in real-time by the ASAS-SN survey \citep{ASASSN} in 2016, hence within the \gaia DR3 data span.
-The source observed by \gaia (sourceid=6059816980526317568) contained the microlensing event and it was also detected by the OGLE survey \citep{Mroz2}.
+A long-lasting microlensing event, called ASASSN-16oe, was discovered in real-time by the ASAS-SN survey \citep{ASASSN} in 2016, which is within the time-span of \gaia DR3 data collection.
+The source observed by \gaia (sourceid=6059816980526317568) contained the microlensing event and was also detected by the OGLE survey \citep{Mroz2}.
 This source was added to our Sample~B and the event was dubbed GaiaDR3-ULENS-023.
 Figure \ref{fig:fitASASSN16oe} shows the data from all surveys together with the parallax and standard models and their residuals obtained using MulensModel \citep{MulensPoleski}.
-A simple parallax model fit to all the available data (\gaia, ASAS-SN, OGLE) yielded a good fit with the heliocentric time-scale of about 177 days, blending in \gmag of about 0.65 and length of the microlensing parallax vector $\pi_{\rm E} = 0.18$.
-Those values, combined in Equation \ref{eq:mass} with $\thetaE=\tE / \murel$ and a typical value of relative source-lens proper motion $\murel \sim3$ mas/yr, yield a mass of the lens of about 1~\Msun located at 2.5~\kpc, if the source distance is assumed at 8~\kpc.
-Because of a high level of blending in this event, the lens can be explained with a regular Main Sequence star yielding all the blended light at that distance.
-More detailed study is necessary in order to establish the most probable mass and distance of the lens \citep[e.g.][]{2016Wyrzykowski, 2020WyrzykowskiBH, 2021Mroz}.
-In case of this bright and long-lasting event, however, the actual mass and distance of the lens measurement should be possible with use of the forthcoming \gaia astrometric time-series \citep{2018Rybicki}.
+A simple parallax model fit to all the available data (\gaia, ASAS-SN, OGLE) yielded a good fit with the heliocentric timescale of about 177 days, blending in \gmag of about 0.65, and a length of the microlensing parallax vector of $\pi_{\rm E} = 0.18$.
+Those values, combined in Equation \ref{eq:mass} with $\thetaE=\tE / \murel$ and a typical value of relative source--lens proper motion of $\murel \sim3$ mas/yr, yield a mass for the lens of about 1~\Msun located at 2.5~\kpc, if the source distance is assumed to be 8~\kpc.
+Because of a high level of blending in this event, the lens can be explained with a regular main sequence star yielding all the blended light at that distance.
+A more detailed study is necessary in order to establish the most probable mass and distance of the lens \citep[e.g.][]{2016Wyrzykowski, 2020WyrzykowskiBH, 2021Mroz}.
+However, in the case of this bright and long-lasting event, the actual mass and distance of the lens measurement should be possible with the use of the forthcoming \gaia astrometric time series \citep{2018Rybicki}.